humaniverse/wildfires/README.md

 ### Creation of the Social Vulnerability Index via Principal Component Analysis

+The datasets including indicators of social vulnerability at the MSOA level or equivalent for all UK nations were standardised using z-score normalization to ensure comparability.
+Then, correlation among the variables was assessed to ensure the suitability of PCA.
+The Kaiser-Meyer-Olkin (KMO) measure and Bartlett's test were applied, with high KMO scores and significant Bartlett's test p-values, justifying the PCA approach for all nations.

+PCA was conducted using the `psych` package's `principal` function with varimax rotation to enhance interpretability.
+Five components were extracted based on eigenvalues, representing the underlying structure of the data.
+The variance explained by each component was calculated, and factor loadings were examined to understand the variable contributions.

+The factor loadings shed light on the dimensions of variation within the data:

+- **Factor 1**: Represents urban vulnerability, highlighted by housing conditions and ethnic compositions.
+- **Factor 2**: Captures socio-economic and health-related vulnerabilities, particularly around disability and education levels.
+- **Factor 3**: Emphasizes linguistic and ethnic diversity, alongside housing conditions.
+- **Factor 4**: Reflects geographic mobility and housing market dynamics, indicating areas with high internal migration and private rental activity.
+- **Factor 5**: Distinguishes demographic structures, particularly the balance between younger and older populations.

+Finally, the Social Vulnerability Index (SoVI) was calculated as a weighted sum of the component scores, with weights based on the variance explained by each component.
+The SoVI scores were then standardized within country.

 ### Prediction of Summer Wildfire Risk via Random Forest

 [Add model performance measures]